aayeshh/-Chess-/README.md

 Chess developed in C++ using features of OOP, and SFML for graphics.

 # Overview
- -This project is a fully functional chess game developed in C++ using the Simple and Fast Multimedia Library (SFML) for graphics.
+ - This project is a fully functional chess game developed in C++ using the Simple and Fast Multimedia Library (SFML) for graphics.
 The game is designed with Object-Oriented Programming (OOP) principles, ensuring a modular and maintainable codebase.

 # Features
 - Graphical Interface: The game features a user-friendly graphical interface powered by SFML.